bespoken/bespoken-docs/end-to-end/guide.md

 ```

-This replacement will be done after the response is gotten from the test but before evaluation of the assertion.
-By default we send all the interactions
-in batch in the test, if you need for this replacement to be done after each utterance ensure that [sequential mode](#batch-or-sequential-tests) is enabled
+Notice that this method is meant only for the right side of an assertion (i.e. expected values and not utterances).
+This replacement will be done after the response is gotten from the test but before the evaluation of the assertion.
+By default, we send all the interactions in batch in the test.
+If you need this replacement to be done after each utterance, ensure that [sequential mode](#batch-or-sequential-tests) is enabled.

 ### Including or excluding tests using tags